-Another minus could be that you need more space on the floor.
+Another thing to consider when choosing a pedalboard is the amount of space it will need on the floor.
 This is not a problem, but something to realize if you want to play at gigs.
 Some guitar players have an extra mini version of their pedalboard and they only fit the pedals that they want to use for that gig.

-The plus side?
 Man, this is the great part.
 Everything is modular.
-You are free to put any stomp box in front or after the other.
-You will have the opportunity to mod the box to your liking, play around with different combinations and settings, and if you don’t like an effect, switch it out for a new one.
+It gives you the freedom to put any stomp box in front or after the other.
+You will have the opportunity to mod the box to your liking.
+Or, play around with different combinations and settings.
+And if you don’t like an effect, switch it out for a new one.
 Some of them are really cheap, so sometimes a single pedal can be under hundred dollars and make a great addition to your existing board.

 Another great feature is the vibe a stompbox board has.
-Maybe it is just a personal thing, having those separate pedals on the floor gives a whole different connection with the effect, than just having a multi-effect where you do not see any difference on the screen (most of the time).
+Maybe it is just a personal thing, having those separate pedals on the floor gives a whole different connection with the effect.
+It is a different experience than just having a multi-effect where you do not see any difference on the screen (most of the time).

 Best of both worlds

 Like I said, some multi-effect boards have an option to add your pedal to it.

 And, with all boards, you can add some pedals in front or after the board just before it hits the amp.

 Quick guide, distortion type, tuner, compressor and Wahwah in front of multi-board, chorus delay reverb and all weirdness after the multi-effect.
 Again, a guideline, try out what you like best.